ErasmusMC-Bioinformatics/two-step-TL/README.md

 GSE232173 contains RNA expressions of 22 GBM cell cultures treated by TMZ (preprocessed as shown in the R script).

 # Experiments
 The two-step TL consists of three parts.
 The python code and the weights extracted from each step of the DL models are deposit here.
+(Some output were muted due to the size limitation)

 First, the DL models were pre-trained on the cell cultures treated by each of the four drugs from GDSC, respectively.
 Refered as Experiment 1 in the manuscript.